MetPX/sarracenia/doc/sr_post.1.rst

   If a path defines a directory, then all files in that directory are announced...

-  The AMQP announcements are made of the three fields, the announcement time, the **post_base_url** option value and the resolved paths to which were withdrawn from the *base_dir*, present and needed.

 **[-pb|--post_broker <broker>]**

   the broker to which the post is sent.